Horror around the corner

 There are a lot of haunted houses around Halloween, but why not try something more original — say, a haunted lighthouse, train, mine or fur post.
 Here's where to go to be scared out of your socks.

-From Chicago 's Navy Pier, the Seadog speedboat offers 75-minute Haunted River tours of the Chicago River in October, with commentary of the city's most haunting mysteries and legends.
-They're $49.95, $31.97 for children 3-12.
+From Navy Pier in Chicago, the Seadog speedboat offers 75-minute Haunted River tours of the Chicago River in October, with commentary of the city's most haunting mysteries and legends.

 Halloween is huge in Chicago; for more, see Halloween in Chicago.

-Tickets benefit charities and are $25.
-On Kids Days, a child ticket is $5.
+Tickets benefit charities.
+On Kids Days, a child ticket is discounted.

-In Mount Pleasant, Iowa , rides on the Ghost Train of No Return and Ghostly Trolley are unlimited . . . and unearthly.
-The Midwest Haunted Rails operate Fridays and Saturdays the last three weekends of October, $14.
+In Mount Pleasant, Iowa, rides on the Ghost Train of No Return and Ghostly Trolley are unlimited . . . and unearthly.
+The Midwest Haunted Rails operate Fridays and Saturdays the last three weekends of October.

-In Stillwater , Minn. , hear the shocking true tales of this historic river town on the Haunted History Trolley on October weekends, operated by the Zephyr Theatre, $42 including a drink, haunted movies and a scavenger hunt with prizes.
+In Stillwater, Minn.. hear the shocking true tales of this historic river town on the Haunted History Trolley on October weekends, operated by the Zephyr Theatre.The package includes a drink, haunted movies and a scavenger hunt with prizes.

 In Minneapolis , the Como-Harriet Streetcar offers a variety of Halloween rides in October: the Transylvania Trolley, Trick 'r' Trolley, Graveyard Ghost Stories, the Streetcar Named Expire ghost trolley and the adult-only Late Show: The Phantom Trolley.